 One of the biggest barriers to the creative process is anxiety and self doubt.
 There comes a time in most children's lives when they start to become self-conscious of their art, comparing it to the work of their peers.
 For some, this creates more drive, for others, it is a reason to stop.

 A critical step in moving forward with creativity is setting creative goals.
 This means getting in the habit of doing the work that matters to you and developing the skills to work through any problems you encounter.
 Want to write a book, produce a film, or travel the world?
-A Habits Guide is in development, and in the mean time, meet with HLP staff to learn about how to set and keep habits that make you feel successful.
+Meet with HLP staff to learn about how to set and keep habits that make you feel successful.